 Visits to the Catacombs begin at the address “1, avenue du Colonel Henri Rol-Tanguy”.
 The two-kilometer walk requires at least forty-five minutes.
-The catacombs are tunnels, within which the temperature is constantly 14 ° C. They have 130 descending steps and 83 rising steps and six million French bones rest in approximately 780 meters of tortuous galleries.
+The catacombs are tunnels, within which the temperature is constantly 14 ° C. They have 130 descending steps, and 83 rising steps, and six million French bones rest in approximately 780 meters of tortuous galleries.

 5. Musée Carnavalet

 Carnavalet’s mission was to share the history of Paris from its earliest origins to the present day.
-The Carnavalet Museum highlights history of Paris and reveals its diverse identity.
+The Carnavalet Museum highlights the history of Paris and reveals its diverse identity.
 Note: It is now closed until 2019 for renovation.

 6. Paris Sewer Museum

 Of all the cities in the world, it is currently Paris that has the largest sewerage system.
 All the galleries which drain the roads and buildings form like a second subterranean Paris.
 This museum is devoted to the sewers of Paris, following the history of the sewers, from Lutetia to the present day.
 It is a really unusual way to discover Paris.